-Prior to being hired at Brandeis, Vaccari was the Head Coach at Simmons College for three seasons.
-During her time with the Sharks, Vaccari was named Great Northeast Athletic Conference (GNAC) Volleyball Coach of the Year in 2011, her first season as a head coach.
+Prior to being hired at Brandeis, Bennett was the Head Coach at Simmons College for three seasons.
+During her time with the Sharks, Bennett was named Great Northeast Athletic Conference (GNAC) Volleyball Coach of the Year in 2011, her first season as a head coach.
 In 2011, she led the Sharks to the GNAC Semifinals for the first time in program history, finishing with a 20-10 overall record and 9-4 in conference play.
 In 2012, she took the program back to the semi-finals with an equally impressive record.
 Under her direction, the Sharks more than doubled their win percentage from the 2010 season without any additions to the roster.

-Vaccari, a 2006 graduate of Springfield College with a degree in Athletic Training, was a two-time All-American for the Springfield Pride in 2003 and 2004, two seasons in which her team reached the NCAA Tournament.
-The 2004 NEWMAC Player of the Year as well, Vaccari is Springfield's all-time leader in assists (5,196) and aces (321) while ranking eighth at the school in digs (1,196).
+Coach Bennett, a 2006 graduate of Springfield College with a degree in Athletic Training, was a two-time All-American for the Springfield Pride in 2003 and 2004, two seasons in which her team reached the NCAA Tournament.
+The 2004 NEWMAC Player of the Year as well, Vaccari Bennett is Springfield's all-time leader in assists (5,196) and aces (321) while ranking eighth at the school in digs (1,196).
 When she was a Junior Olympic volleyball player, she was named the 2001 Connecticut High School Player of the Year.

 Patrick Helmas just completed a historic fifth season as an assistant women's volleyball coach at Babson in 2018.
 Since arriving prior to the 2014 campaign, Helmas has helped the Beavers win three NEWMAC Tournament championships and make four NCAA Tournament appearances including a NCAA Regional Championship this past season taking Babson to the Elite 8 for the first time in program history.
 The Green and White set a school record for wins in 2015 (28) and reached the regional finals NCAA Tournament for the first time in school history last season after advancing to the second round in 2014 and 2015.